To help you get started as quickly as possible, I’ve prepared this list of fintech apps in India. Categorized into different sections.

 You also earn rewards for investing in US stocks via INDMoney.

 Tijori has probably the most extensive/comprehensive financial data about Indian and US-listed companies.

 Anything you’d like to know about a certain stock, Tijori has the data to answer it.
 And it’s more about how they present this data, in a very intuitive, clean and easy-to-understand format.

-Tijori finance lets you conduct deep analysis on stock, understand where a certain company is making most of its money, the benchmarks, visual graphs with detailed financial analysis, breakdown of the sectors, and more.
+Tijori Finance lets you conduct deep analysis on stocks, understand where a certain company is making most of its money, the benchmarks, visual graphs with detailed financial analysis, breakdown of the sectors, and more.

 TickerTape is a stock analysis and screener that provides multiple tools to analyze a company as an investor.

 You can analyze a company’s intrinsic value, financial records, check future price predictions, growth, shareholding pattern, events/news, compare different companies in a sector and more.

 Plus, TickerTape comes with a stock health checklist.

 You can also analyze ETFs and Mutual Funds using TickerTape.
 This is one tool you should be using as a beginner.

 Special mention, Finlology Tracker might not provide future price predictions, but it’s still a great stock analysis tool.